Nikolai Tchaikovsky: Biography

 He was a member of the "Red Cross of the Narodnaia Volia", and organized the supply of revolutionary literature to Russia.
 In 1905, during the first Russian revolution, he made a tour of America, lecturing on the subject and collecting funds for the struggle against the Imperial regime.
 In 1907, he returned to Russia.
 There he was arrested on a charge of conspiracy against the Government and spent 11 months in the St. Peter and St. Paul Fortress at St. Petersburg.
 He was released on bail, £5,000 having been collected by his friends, chiefly in England and the United States.
 In 1910, he was brought to trial, but discharged for lack of proof.
 He remained in Russia and took a great interest in the work of cooperative organizations.

 During World War I, he was very active under the flag of the Russian Red Cross, supplying food to the population of the fighting area.
 After the February Revolution of 1917, he was elected member of the Petrograd Soviet, where he used his influence to oppose Bolshevik propaganda.
 After the Bolshevik October revolution of 1917, He was elected member of the short-lived Constituent Assembly.
 As a member of the "Committee for the Salvation of the Motherland and of the Revolution", and of the "Committee for the Defence of the Constituent Assembly", he helped organize the struggle against the Bolsheviks in the ensuing Russian Civil War.

 In 1918, Tchaikovsky was one of the founders of the "Union of the Reconstruction of Russia", an anti-Bolshevik organization of the left parties of Moscow.
 He was also elected member of the Ufa directorate.
 On his way to Siberia, he came to Vyatka, where he took the lead in an insurrection against the Bolsheviks and entered into negotiations with the Allied force at Arkhangelsk.
 He took part in the coup d'état of August 2 at Arkhangelsk and became president of the Supreme Administrative Board of the North Region.
 After the break-up of a conspiracy of monarchist officers, he organized the Provisional Government of the Northern Region under his own leadership.
 Tchaikovsky was sent by his government to Paris, where he represented the interests of the North Region before the Versailles Conference.
 He was a member of the "Russian Political Delegation" in Paris until its dissolution in February 1921.

 He was an active member of the irregular freemasonic lodge, the Grand Orient of Russia's Peoples.
-Tchaikovsky died in Harrow, London, England, on 30 April 1926, aged 76.
+Tchaikovsky died in Harrow, London, England, on 30 April 1926, at the age of 76.